IRB Frequently Asked Questions

 For adolescents age 13-17, there is a template available to use for obtaining assent, and it is expected that the adolescent will initial each page after having read it, and sign when they agree to participate.

-Use of these templates strongly recommended.
+Use of these templates for adolescents strongly recommended.

 ^Back to Top